Skip to content

 Step 2: tax memo

-A short PE-risk memo from a UK-qualified tax adviser (typically £1,500–£5,000 depending on complexity) gives you a defensible position.
-The memo doesn’t bind HMRC, but it’s strong evidence of reasonable care if HMRC challenges and matters significantly to penalty position.
+A short PE-risk memo from a UK-qualified tax adviser (typically in the range of a few thousand pounds depending on complexity) gives you a defensible position.
+The memo does not bind HMRC.
+But it is strong evidence of reasonable care if HMRC challenges, and it matters significantly to the penalty position.

 Step 3a: structure to avoid